 In 1990 the IEEE Industry Applications Society (IAS) joined as an APEC sponsor.
 In 1991 the Power Sources Manufacturers Association (PSMA), a nonprofit association, also joined as a sponsor.
 This combination of IEEE and a non-IEEE entity as sponsors was quite unusual at the time.
 However, this combination of sponsors has provided synergy that has propelled APEC to become a leading power electronics conference.

-APEC is now considered to be the leading conference for practicing power electronics professionals.
+APEC is now considered to be a leading conference for practicing power electronics professionals.
 The APEC program addresses a broad range of topics in the use, design, manufacture and marketing of all kinds of power electronics equipment.
-The combination of high-quality Professional Education Seminars, a full program of referred papers and an overflowing Exhibit Hall consistently provides an invaluable education each year.
+The combination of high-quality Professional Education Seminars, a full program of refereed papers, and an overflowing Exhibit Hall consistently provides an invaluable education each year.

 The first organizers of APEC made some basic decisions that have led to APEC's success.
 At the time most IEEE conferences, like PESC, were organized by groups who mode proposals to the sponsoring society or societies.
 This means that conferences moved from location to location.
 The advantage is that each conference takes on a local flavor and is a unique experience.
 The disadvantage is that the conference experience can vary a lot from event to event depending on the experience and commitment of the local organizing committee.

 The first organizers of APEC decided that they wanted the APEC experience to be consistent and high quality from year to year.
 To this end they hired a professional conference management company.
 This management company takes care of all of the conference details like managing meeting space, hotel space, registration, managing and publishing the papers, and catering.
 The conference committee, who are all volunteers, then take on a more supervisory role setting the basic direction and leaving the implementation to the professional event managers.
 This has worked well for APEC and is an important factor in the conference's success.